tokamak-network/DRB-node/README.md

 --------------------------------------------------------------------------------------------------------

 ### Verifying the Setup

 After running the node, you can verify the setup using the following methods:

-- **Logs**
+#### **1. Logs**
 Check the logs to confirm successful peer connections.
 Look for entries indicating successful connections and Ethereum transactions.

-For Regular Node registration, the logs should show something like:
+- **For Regular Node Registration**, the logs should show something like:
 Registration request sent to leader.

-For Leader Node registration, ensure the logs display:
+- **For Leader Node Registration**, after storing or updating data in the Leader Node file, the console should display a message similar to:

+Successfully registered or updated EOA 0x1723C153e86D589ce1c7478295bba783a2df9dd7 with NodeInfo: IP=203.0.113.45, Port=30303, PeerID=16Uiu2HAmWY8f56cVGe6n6iV6Xg75GV7WqvG9zmNwe1t8H1JqV2fb.

+- After on-chain activation, the log should confirm that the node registration and activation were completed with a message like:
 Node registration and activation completed.

 - **Regular Node Connections**